expertisesolutions/quickstart-gatsby-site/README.md

 1.  **Starting to developing.**

-    start the project.
+    Start the project.

     ```shell
     >git clone https://github.com/expertisesolutions/quickstart-gatsby-site/
     ```

-1.  **Starting to developing.**
+2.  **Install dependencies.**

     Navigate to your new website directory and install the /node_modues dependencies.

     ```shell
     >cd quickstart-gatsby-site/
     >yarn install
     ```
-1.  **Starting to developing.**
+3.  **Serve your website.**

-    Navigate to your new website directory and install the /node_modues dependencies.
+    Still on your website directory, tell yarn or gatsby to serve your website locally.

     ```shell
     >yarn start
     ```